Being a student often means juggling an exciting yet challenging mix of academic, social, and personal responsibilities.

 Thanks to the internet, every student in Canada has an opportunity to make money while continuing with their education.
 Most of these opportunities call for specialized skills that are easy to learn and master with free or paid online learning resources.

 The time spent learning these skills is well worth it since the jobs command a decent hourly rate.
-Better yet, these skills have real-world application and can help jump-start your career.
+Better yet, these skills have real-world applications and can help jump-start your career.

 Looking for other ways to make money?
 Here’s a list of 11 extra ways to make money in Canada.